 Every complaint is paid heed to and resolved to the customer’s satisfaction.
 Most felt that given the pricing, the presentation was way below standard, but we’re quite happy with its performance.

 A maestro instrument, the Killerspin Kido 7p is well worth a buy.
-Although purchasing a racket case and foam cleaner is also sensible alongside with it.
+Although purchasing a racket case and foam cleaner is also sensible.
 The unit tends to collect dust and hence requires regularly clean.

-Any looper or an all-rounder who is on the lookout of a blade to provide that extra edge to his game cannot ignore the unit.
+Any looper or an all-rounder who is on the lookout for a blade to provide that extra edge to his game cannot ignore the unit.